muradyan/qt-syntax-highlighter/README.md

 # Notes

-1. In real world application (for production, with richer UI) one would better use Qt designer to separate the UI description into XML.
-Since this example project contains simple UI we keep things simple.

-2. Another imporvement of this project is to use MVC in order to decompose the business logic from the UI (make it more testable, maintainable, etc.).

-3. When more rules are apparent it is worth to separate the patterns along with colouring scheme into a separate configuration file (based on json, XML or other format).
+Possible refinement of the program is to separate the highlighting patterns along with colouring scheme into a separate configuration file (based on json, XML or other format).